Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Concluding remarks

-The method presented here achieves simultaneously both a global classification of the orthogonal separable webs, as well as the equations for the separable coordinates adapted to each web; the former gives the intrinsic geometric object of interest, while the latter gives the information necessary to orthogonally separate the Hamilton-Jacobi and Klein-Gordon equations given in the introduction.
+The method presented here achieves simultaneously both a global classification of the orthogonal separable webs, as well as the equations for the separable coordinates adapted to each web; the former gives the intrinsic geometric object of interest, while the latter gives the information necessary to orthogonally separate the Hamilton--Jacobi and Klein--Gordon equations given in the introduction.